 Tanski graduated from Bowling Green with a degree in mechanical engineering.

-Justin Roper is entering his first season on the Oilers staff in 2013 and will serve as the running backs coach.
+Justin Roper is entering his second season on the Oilers staff in 2014 and will serve as the running backs coach.

 Roper played collegiately at the University of Oregon and the University of Montana, serving as a quarterback for both squads.
 Roper threw for 1,885 yards and 19 touchdowns as a senior at Montana.
 He also tied a Sun Bowl record in 2007 during his time with Oregon, throwing four touchdown passes in a 56-21 win over South Florida.